pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ### Position: Hybrid with Active Elicitation

 Workflow discovery is human-guided but machine-assisted.
-Rather than asking users to validate proposed decompositions once, the system engages in **iterative clarification**-asking the same underlying question in multiple formulations to reduce noise and surface true intent.
+Rather than asking users to validate proposed decompositions once, the system engages in **iterative clarification** — asking the same underlying question in multiple formulations to reduce noise and surface true intent.

 Example elicitation sequence for a task "analyze this contract":